Artix Installation

 ln -s /etc/runit/sv/NetworkManager /etc/runit/runsvdir/current

-Set a system password.
+Set the root (/) password.
 You can make it the same as the encryption password, or different:

 passwd